 - using biocide chemical treatments to kill microbial organisms in the pipeline,

-- periodically applying or batching large quantities of a corrosion inhibitor as a protective barrier on the inside of the pipeline,
+- periodically applying or batching large quantities of a corrosion inhibitor as a protective barrier on the inside of the pipe,

-- continuously injecting an inhibitor chemical to reduce how corrosive a transported fluid is or to act as a protective barrier on the inside of the pipeline,
+- continuously injecting an inhibitor chemical to reduce the corrosiveness of the transported fluid or to function as a protective barrier on the inside of the pipe,

-The risk of internal corrosion increases whenever a pipeline has been inactive for long periods of time and not purged, because water and solids left inside a pipeline accelerate the rate of corrosion.
-Companies must properly clean out inactive pipelines and apply corrosion inhibitors to prevent corrosion from happening whenever a pipeline is to be inactive for a long period of time to preserve it for future use.
+The risk of internal corrosion increases the longer a pipeline is inactive and not purged.
+Water and solids left inside a pipeline accelerate the rate of corrosion.
+Companies must properly clean inactive pipelines and apply corrosion inhibitors to prevent corrosion from happening whenever a pipeline will be inactive for extended periods to preserve it for future use.

-The steel surface on the outside of a pipeline is susceptible to external corrosion, which was the second leading type of pipeline failure in 2020, representing 11 per cent of all failures.
-Buried pipelines must be externally coated, and these coatings must be inspected before the pipeline can be buried.
-Any underground steel pipelines must use cathodic protection (a technique using electrical current) to counteract corrosion at areas where the external coating may be compromised.
-Cathodic protection must be measured periodically to make sure that there's enough current for the whole pipeline.
+The exterior surface of a steel pipe is susceptible to corrosion.
+In 2021, external corrosion was the second leading type of pipeline failure, representing 9 per cent of all failures.
+Buried pipelines must have an external coating that must be inspected before the pipeline is buried.
+All underground steel pipelines must use cathodic protection to counteract corrosion in areas where the external coating may be compromised.
+Cathodic protection must be periodically measured and actively maintained to ensure an appropriate voltage along the entire pipeline.

-Most (36%) of the external corrosion pipeline failures in 2020 were because the coatings had disbonded (i.e., no longer adhered to the pipe), preventing the cathodic protection system from being effective.
+In 2021, 33 per cent of the external corrosion pipeline failures were because the coating no longer adhered to the pipe (i.e., disbonded), preventing effective cathodic protection.
 Disbonding can occur due to improper installation, age, or excessive operating temperature.
-Other key cause types for external corrosion failures were missing or damaged coating on the pipeline (33 per cent) and inadequate coating on the pipeline (13 per cent).
+Other causes for external corrosion failures were missing or damaged coating on the pipeline (33 per cent) and inadequate coating on the pipeline (13 per cent).

-In 2020, the third leading type of pipeline failures was construction deficiency (9%).
-This includes incidents caused by overstressing or improper support or restraint at tie-in points or where the pipeline transitions from below ground to above ground (the riser) (45%) and handling damage on nonmetallic pipelines (27%).
+In 2021, the third leading type of pipeline failure was construction deficiency (9 per cent).
+This includes incidents caused by overstressing or improper support or restraint at tie-in points or where the pipeline transitions from below the ground to aboveground (the riser) (38 per cent).

-Seventy-three per cent of construction deficiency failures were on nonmetallic pipelines and fifty-eight per cent of those pipelines were carrying oil-well effluent.
+About 67 per cent of construction deficiency failures occurred on nonmetallic pipelines, and 75 per cent of those nonmetallic pipelines were carrying oil-well effluent.

-Most often, damage during installation is unintentional and results from trying to install nonmetallic pipelines using practices similar to those required for steel pipelines.
+Damage during installation is usually unintentional and results from installing nonmetallic pipelines using practices like those used for steel pipelines.
 Nonmetallic pipelines are corrosion-resistant but require careful handling and specific installation practices.